gsoules/MkDocs/digital-archive/docs/developer/common-vocabulary-translator.md

 While Nomenclature by itself does not fill the need, it does provide the hierarchical organization, and most of the **leaf** words, used by the Common Vocabulary.

-The rationale for how Nomenclature gets translated to Common Vocabular, is provided in the following sections.
+The rationale for how Nomenclature gets translated to Common Vocabulary, is provided in the following sections.

 ### Common Vocabulary **_Type_** and **_Subject_**